Trepan-Debuggers/python2-trepan/docs/commands/set/patsub.rst

 Add a substitution pattern rule replacing *patsub* with *replace-string* anywhere it is found in source file names.
-If a substitution rule was previously set for *from-pat*, the old rule is replaced by the new one.
+If a substitution rule was previously set for *from-re*, the old rule is replaced by the new one.

 In the following example, suppose in a docker container /mnt/project is